lacunagames/customer-queries/README.md

 # Customer Queries

-To get up and running 'npm install' then 'npm start'.
+To get up and running use 'npm install' and then 'npm start'.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.